-Select Advanced > Setup to display the Setup menu.
+Select ADVANCED > Setup to display the Setup menu.
 The following selections are available:

 - Internet Setup.
-Go to the same Internet Setup screen that you can access from the dashboard on the Basic Home screen.
-See Internet Setup on page 20. - Wireless Setup.
-Go to the same Wireless Settings screen that you can access from the dashboard on the Basic Home screen.
-See Basic Wireless Settings on page 25. - Guest Network.
-This selection is a shortcut to the same Guest Network screen that you can access from the dashboard on the Basic Home screen.
-See Guest Networks on page 28. - WAN Setup.
+This selection is a shortcut to the same Basic Settings screen that you can access from the BASIC Home screen.
+See Basic Settings on page 23. - Wireless Setup.
+This selection is a shortcut to the same Wireless Settings screen that you can access from the BASIC Home screen.
+See Basic Wireless Settings on page 26. - Guest Network.
+This selection is a shortcut to the same Guest Network screen that you can access from the BASIC Home screen.
+See Set Up a Guest Network on page 35. - WAN Setup.
 Internet (WAN) setup.
-See WAN Setup on page 34. - LAN Setup.
+See WAN Setup on page 42. - LAN Setup.
 Local area network (LAN) setup.
-See LAN Setup on page 37. - QoS Setup.
+See LAN Setup on page 46. - QoS Setup.
 Quality of Service (QoS) setup.
-See Quality of Service (QoS) Setup on page 41.
+See Quality of Service (QoS) Setup on page 49.